arvind32/CausalEXP3/journal.md

 I have stored photos of all my notes in the link below.

-The main crux of investigation is the causal model in [this document's](https://docs.google.com/document/d/1Udi3FI0cPqxdA-J4_iLGWMnFxIEDUSvThgdx1kZblyo/edit?usp=sharing) first page (LionMail access).
+This is the causal model I drew up for this [this document's](https://docs.google.com/document/d/1Udi3FI0cPqxdA-J4_iLGWMnFxIEDUSvThgdx1kZblyo/edit?usp=sharing) on the first page (LionMail access).
 How much of this disparity is via Intrinsic vs. Extrinsic pathways?

 One way I can think of testing this is to run a Synthetic Control study using macroeconomic data from Sweden, Norway and Finland.
 If a tax break for household services in SWE affects female participation in the workforce (NOR, FIN: donor pool), then we can assume that extrinsic factors indeed affect participation.